 Interestingly, some companies shared that because of the travel restrictions, they have turned to exploring hiring local talents more.
 Companies also shared innovative ways of recruiting and onboarding overseas staff over video conferencing.
 It remains to be seen how the changing habits may affect hiring processes and the impact it will have on local talents.

 IndSights Research asked about the business strategies in areas such as Digitisation, Research and Development (R&D) and Training.
 Looking ahead, we found that fewer companies planned to increase their budgets in the 3 areas, with most planning to maintain status quo.

-In March 2020, Singapore Business Review reported that 41% of SMEs said their top barrier to digitisation was the high investment costs.
-In contrast, we found that among the firms who are not currently investing in these strategies, there was an indication that a growing number (28%) who intended to invest more in digitalisation in the next quarter.
+In March 2020, Singapore Business Review reported that 41 percent of SMEs said their top barrier to digitisation was the high investment costs.
+In contrast, we found that among the firms who are not currently investing in these strategies, there was an indication that a growing number (28 percent) who intended to invest more in digitalisation in the next quarter.

 Encouragingly, we found that in the next quarter, more companies were planning to reorganise their workforce to reduce costs, as opposed to laying off staff.
 Fewer firms were looking to relocate their business lines as global economy disruptions worsen.
 Other plans included reducing staff compensation.

 The poll asked about the awareness of various programmes such as TeSA Mid Career Advance Programme, SME Go Digital, Open Innovation Platform, Stay Healthy Go Digital and SME Start Digital.
 We found that there was generally good awareness among ICT business leaders of these programmes which target the ICT industry.